barmizrahi/ExpenseManager/README.md

 <t align="left">
    You need to have Android Studio installed on your device and create an Android Virtual Device to run full Android OS and test the application.
  </t>
    ## Installation
-    -[.]
-Clone the repository in a directory of your choice -[.]
-Open the finalProjectExpenseManager folder with Android Studio -[.]
-Build the gradle file
+    -[v] Clone the repository in a directory of your choice -[v] Open the finalProjectExpenseManager folder with Android Studio -[v] Build the gradle file
-    -[.]
-Now you can test the application on either android virtual device or your android device
+    -[v] Now you can test the application on either android virtual device or your android device